Lab-CORO/curobo_ros/doc/tutorials/doosan_example.md

     * `voxel_size`: Collision grid cell resolution.
     * `collision_activation_distance`: Distance threshold to activate collision checking.

 To execute the tragectory generated, an action server is available.
 To execute a trajectory, it have to be generated first with the service `/curobo_gen_traj/generate_trajectory`.
 The action send the trajector to the robot and wait for the end with a feedback message, the percentage of completion [0 , 1].
-This execution depend n the implementation of your robot strategie.
+This execution depend on the implementation of your robot strategie (you can see the implementation for doosan m1013 [here](https://github.com/Lab-CORO/leeloo/blob/main/leeloo/src/execute_trajectory.cpp).
 Currently, only the doosan m1013 strategie have been implemented.
 In next mounths, the Ur5e should be implemented.

 ---